-DCMA Section 508 Program
+Section 508 Program Management Office

-If you have comments and/or questions related to DCMA’s Section 508 program or if you believe that the ICT used by DCMA does not comply with Section 508 of the Rehabilitation Act, you may file a Section 508 complaint by contacting the DCMA Section 508 Program Office.
+If you have comments and/or questions related to DCMA’s Section 508 PMO or if you believe that the ICT used by DCMA does not comply with Section 508 of the Rehabilitation Act, you may file a Section 508 complaint by contacting the DCMA Section 508 Program Office.

 If you would like to file a formal DCMA Section 508-related complaint, please send an e-mail to the DCMA Office of Civil Rights and Civil Liberties.

-DCMA Section 508 Program Office Strives to:
+DCMA Section 508 PMO Strives to:

 • Ensure personnel with disabilities have access to and use of information and data that is comparable to those who do not have disabilities.